 Optionally, the MTS-LFNST interaction option used is signaled in the SPS.

-The first option reportedly brings 0.xx% Luma BD-rate loss in RA and 0.xx% Luma BD-rate in AI over VTM-5.0.
-The second option reportedly brings 0.xx% Luma BD-rate in RA and 0.00% in AI.
+The first option reportedly brings -0.04% Luma BD-rate gain in RA and 0.07% Luma BD-rate loss in AI over VTM-5.0.
+The second option reportedly brings 0.00% Luma BD-rate in RA and 0.00% in AI.

 It is suggested to adopt the first option in RA coding test conditions and the second option in AI.